-Configure AWS PrivateLink in the Cloud UI
+Configure AWS PrivateLink in the Cloud Console

 The Redpanda AWS PrivateLink endpoint service provides secure access to Redpanda Cloud from your own VPC.
 Traffic over PrivateLink does not go through the public internet because these connections are treated as their own private AWS service.
 While your VPC has access to the Redpanda VPC, Redpanda cannot access your VPC.

-Consider using the endpoint service if you have multiple VPCs and could benefit from a more simplified approach to network management:
+Consider using the endpoint service if you have multiple VPCs and could benefit from a more simplified approach to network management.

 • PrivateLink allows overlapping CIDR ranges in VPC networks.